 5. Mortgage-Backed Securities

-💡Key Takeaway: Mortgage-backed securities are one of the more complex investment types, and so should be avoided by beginner investors.
+Key Takeaway: Mortgage-backed securities are one of the more complex investment types for a reason.
+When you can't see what you own, you can't protect what you've invested.
+They should be avoided by beginner investors.

 Actively Managed Funds